Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Here in the Puget Sound, a roof has to endure long seasons of rain, wind, and persistent moss.
 This is where the robust nature of wood shakes really shines.
 The thickest shakes, known as “heavy hand split cedar shakes,” offer the best protection against the elements.
 Their substantial thickness and rugged texture help them withstand everything from heavy downpours to gusty winds without splitting or lifting.
 This natural resilience makes them an excellent choice for a residential roofing solution that can handle our specific climate challenges year after year, keeping your home dry and secure through the stormiest seasons.

-Standing Up to Wind and Rain
+Which Handles Wind and Rain Better?

 Wood shakes are generally stronger than shingles because they are thicker and often made from higher-quality wood.
 This inherent strength gives them great resistance to wind and impacts from falling branches.
 More importantly for our damp climate, the irregular surface of a shake roof creates natural gaps that allow air to circulate more freely underneath.
 This improved airflow helps the entire roof system dry out faster after a storm.
 Better ventilation is crucial for preventing the moisture buildup that can lead to rot, mildew, and the moss growth that plagues so many roofs in our area.